fractus-io/keras-tutorial/README.md

 The second layer didn’t receive an input shape argumen, instead Keras will automatically inferred its input shape as being the output shape of the layer that came before.

+#### Functional API

+Functional API offers a more flexible way for defining models.

+It allows you to define multiple input or output models as well as models that share layers.

+Since Functional API in this chapter we will be focused on Sequential API

+...

 Picking the right network architecture is more an art than a science; and although there are some best practices and principles you can rely on, only practice can help